facebookresearch/NeuralCompression/projects/illm/README.md

 # Official implementation of MS-ILLM

-This project implements code for the following paper:
+This is the official code for the following paper:

 MJ Muckley, A El-Nouby, K Ullrich, H Jegou, J Verbeek.
 [Improving Statistical Fidelity for Neural Image Compression with Implicit Local Likelihood Models](https://proceedings.mlr.press/v202/muckley23a.html).